 This tab contains ratings and research information regarding Maple Bond issuers for the Canadian Domestic Market.

-The Maple Bond Issuer List is updated weekly, and provides links to each issuer’s ratings and research page on moodys.com:
+The Maple Bond Issuer List is updated monthly, and provides links to each issuer’s ratings and research page on moodys.com:

 Maple Bond Issuer List

 Industry Research and Rating Methodologies related to Maple Bond issuers are included on the link below:

 In the course of the rating process, a Moody’s analyst:

 • Gathers information sufficient to evaluate risk to investors who might own or buy a given security,

 • Develops a conclusion in committee on the appropriate rating,

 • Monitors the security on an ongoing basis to determine whether the rating should be changed, and

 The rating process involves an active, ongoing dialogue between the issuer and Moody's analysts.
 Once published, Moody's ratings are continuously monitored and updated through dialogues and regular meetings, during which issuers are encouraged to raise any concerns and present all materials that are pertinent to the analysis.